Aelurillus galinae

-Aelurillus galinae is a species of jumping spider in the genus Aelurillus that is endemic to the United Arab Emirates.
-It was first described in 2010 by Wanda Wesołowska and Antonius van Harten.
-The species is small with a cephalothorax that is between 1.5 and 1.8 mm long and an abdomen that is between 1.4 and 2.2 mm long.
+Aelurillus galinae is a species of jumping spider that is endemic to the United Arab Emirates.
+First described in 2010 by Wanda Wesołowska and Antonius van Harten and allocated to the genus Aelurillus, the spider is named after the arachnologist Galina Azarkina.
+The species is small with a forward section, or cephalothorax, that is between 1.5 and 1.8 mm long and, behind that, an abdomen that is between 1.4 and 2.2 mm long.
 The female is larger than the male.
 The female has a spherical abdomen that has a grey and fawn pattern.
 The male abdomen has a wide brown stripe across the middle and is otherwise yellow.
-The carapace of both similar.
-The species is distinguished by the way that the front set of eyes extend beyond the front of the carapace and the way that the appendages on the male palpal bulb have blended.
+The carapace, the upper section of the cephalothorax, of both similar.
+The species is distinguished from others in the genus by the way that the front set of eyes extend beyond the front of the carapace, its distinctive leg airs, and the way that the appendage on the male's palpal bulb, part of the spider's copulatory organs have blended.